3scale/porta/portafly/doc/ux_specs/backend/create_backend.md

       * Name already exists on _onblur_
   * Description > text area
     * NO validation errors
-  * API private base URL [required] > text input w/ placeholder and helper text
+  * API private base URL [required] > text input with placeholder and helper text
     * Validation errors:
       * Required field on form submit (if left blank)
       * URL scheme is not a secure protocol (https or wss)